stereobooster/facets/packages/facets/README.md

   - [ ] ability to disable it if it's not required
 - facet request
   - InstantSearch sometimes makes requests like this `facets: "price", hitsPerPage: 0, ​maxValuesPerFacet: 10`
-    - in this case there is no need to iterate over all facets
+    - in this case there is no need to iterate over all facets (`facets: "price"`)
     - there is no need to sort results
     - it needs to respect `​maxValuesPerFacet`
 - search for facets